TGM-HIT/typst-diploma-thesis/src/lib.typ

 ///   `only` (only the current authors are shown).
 /// - paper (string): Changes the paper format of the thesis.
 Use this option with care, as it will
 ///   shift various contents around.
-/// - strict-chapter-end (bool): This can be activated to ensure proper use of the
-///   @@chapter-end() function.
-It is disabled by default because it slows down compilation.
-See
-///   @@enforce-chapter-end-placement().
 /// -> function
 #let thesis(
   title: none,